Lupus Symptoms and Signs

 Check out this link, for a great, short, informational video featuring the Chairman of Medicine at Newark Beth Israel Medical Center, Dr. Bob Lahita.
 This video provides clear and concise information that will help to give an understanding of what could be some symptoms of lupus.He also gives some fantastic advice by recommending that the patient write down all symptoms being experienced before heading in to a doctor for diagnosis.

-Fortunately because of the hard work we are doing here at Kaleidoscope Fighting Lupus, along with the efforts of other lupus organizations and research institutes such as the Alliance for Lupus Research, awareness is being brought to this debilitating disease.
+Fortunately because of the hard work we are doing here at Kaleidoscope Fighting Lupus, along with the efforts of other lupus organizations and research institutes such as the Lupus Research Alliance, awareness is being brought to this debilitating disease.
 We are making strides in the understanding of lupus, which is leading to quicker diagnosis, the development of better treatments and medications, and ultimately getting steps closer to our goal of a cure.
 Back to top

 You can help us spread the word!
-To learn more, stay up to date, and be a part of our online community, sign up for our newsletter, find us on Twitter, follow us on Pinterest, like us on Facebook, join us on Google+ and let’s keep this conversation going.
+To learn more, stay up to date, and be a part of our online community by finding us on Twitter, following us on Pinterest, liking us on Facebook, and let’s keep this conversation going.
 Find the links to other relevant blogs below and please leave your comments as well, we want to hear from you!